tomriddlex9/tomriddlex9/tomriddle.md

 <p align='center'>
 </p>

-<div size='20px'> I am pursuing my career as a software developer intern after completing my undergraduation in the year 2021.
+<div size='20px'> I am pursuing my Masters in Computer Science.
 I am leaned towards the field of cybersecurity and Artificial Intelligence.
 I am a programmer on some days and a hacker on most.

 </div>
 <br><br>